dynamsoft-docs/label-recognition-docs/introduction/index.md

 ### Inference Area

-In some scenarios, there are no features such as color, texture, and barcode in the image that can be used directly.
-However, there are structural features between the text blocks in the label.
-Therefore, DLR will introduce the concept of Inference Area in version 2.0, which uses text-based features.
+The `Inference Area` feature in DLR is based on the relative position characteristics between text blocks in an image.
+It will be introduced to quickly and effectively calculate the target label position in version 2.0.

 As shown in the figure below, the text blocks L0 and T1 inside the label T0 meet the form of key-value pairs.